kubeflow/metadata/third_party_licenses/README.md

 This folder contains a list of license file locations and types in `license_info.csv`  for all dependencies and transitive dependencies of the metadata docker image.

-The actual license contents of all dependencies shall be generated and put into the docker image via the following command:
+The actual license contents of all dependencies shall be generated via the following command and put into the docker image:
 ```
 $ python concatenate_license.py
 ```